-Consequently, after $\mathcal{A}$ and $\mathcal{B}$ have carried our their measurements, for any $i$, we could ask $\mathcal{C}$: ``What is the value of $v(\mathcal{A}_i)\cdot v(\mathcal{B}_i)$?", and, barring measurement errors, receive the correct answer with certainty.
 This situation can be compared to Schr\"odinger's example of the tired scholar \cite{schrodinger1935discussion}, who, faced with different questions in an examination, always gets at least the first one right---thus implying that they must know the answer to \emph{each} question beforehand, lacking any foreknowledge regarding which question would be asked (even if, upon being asked further questions, due to exhaustion, all following answers are essentially random).

 Schr\"odinger's analogy was meant to illustrate the EPR argument \cite{einstein1935can}; there, of course, the `questions' being asked of the system are given by incompatible observables.
 Here, however, the observables $\mathcal{C}_i$ are perfectly compatible, and hence, simultaneously measurable.
 But there is a subtlety here that needs to be discussed.